FormidableLabs/nuka-carousel/README.md

 You can play with `&params` url parameter to add or remove any carousel parameters and see how the carousel behaves.
 We are looking to build a proper documentation page with many examples and code snippets.

-### Improvements in v5

-- **Support server-side rendering**.
-Currently in v4 all of the slides are positioned with `position: absolute`, which doesn't render the slides appropriately when javascript is disabled and there are flickering when the front-end is hydrated.
-This forced users to hardcode properties for the carousel like `initialSlideHeight` and `initialSlideWidth`.
-In v5 all slides are positioned with dynamic width, so the slides and carousel can be fully responsive and rendered correctly on server as well.
-- Rewritten the library with **TypeScript** and **React Hooks** for obvious reasons.
-- **Reduce the size of the library and its dependencies**.
-Currently v4 has 5 dependencies - `prop-types`, `d3-ease`, `wicg-inert`, `exenv` and `react-move`.
-We are looking to use only `d3-ease` in v5.1, but definitely after bumping the version of it to the latest.
-  - `prop-types` is replaced with usage of TypeScript.
-  - `exenv` is not maintained anymore and is removed with v5 as a dependency of nuka-carousel.
-  - `wicg-inert` doesn't have specified license, so we are going to remove it from our dependencies.
-[More info here](https://github.com/WICG/inert/issues/168).
-We are still supporting `inert` and we will have an example and more detailed documentation how you can use it with nuka-carousel v5.
-  - `react-move` nothing personal, we just decided to go for our custom approach of animations in order to reduce the size of the library.
-- **Fixed issues**.
-We fixed a lot of the issues that we currently have in v4.
-You can see the full list with fixed issues in our v5 project.
-[Link](https://github.com/FormidableLabs/nuka-carousel/projects/1)

 ### Props

 | Name | Type | Description |Default |